 In the opening paragraph of her best-selling memoir, Stone found a tantalizing way of describing a 2001 medical emergency that, at age forty-three, threatened her career and almost took her life.
 She continued: “He stood there gently touching my head and I just lay there knowing that no one in the room loved me.
 Knowing it in my guts—not needing my bleeding brain to be aware of the ridiculous slap-down of my now-immobilized life.
 It was late September 2001.
 I was in the ER at the California Pacific Medical Center in San Francisco.
 I asked Dr. Handsome, ‘Will I lose my ability to speak?’
 He said it’s possible.”

 She ached.
 As if her spine were a zipper and someone had come up behind her and unzipped it and pushed his hands into her organs and squeezed, as if they were butter or dough, or grapes to be smashed for wine.
 At other times it was something sharp like diamonds or shards of glass engraving her bones.

-Putting medical symptoms into words can be difficult, but the narrator finds a compelling metaphorical way to describe the pain being experienced by Teresa Rae Wood, the 38-year-old host of a local talk-radio show.
+Putting medical symptoms into words can be difficult, but the narrator finds an ingenious metaphorical way to describe the pain being experienced by Teresa Rae Wood, the 38-year-old host of a local talk-radio show.